NotKingSnow/triviamomguidelines/README.md

 How do you make questions?
 Pretty easily!

 First, create either a GitHub or Pastebin account.
-Once you do so, create a Repository and set it to Public.
+Once you do so, create a Repository with a READme doc extention.

 To get you started with writing questions, here are some examples: